 However like any website, unless they can be easily found, they are unlikely to do well.
 Fortunately for anyone using the WordPress CMS there are a lot of simple optimisation techniques that can be used to help boost your websites online presence.

 Before any optimisation work is carried out we would always recommend that you carry out as much research as you can.
 Look at your main competitors.
 Find the ones that are already doing well for the keywords/phrases you want to be found for and use what they are doing as a jumping point for your own campaign.

 By default, WordPress gives you a functional but not very SEO friendly URL structure such as http://www.mywebsite.co.uk/?p=35.
 This can be easily changed in the default WordPress settings.
 We recommend that you use text based URL’s such as http://www.mywebsite.co.uk/goodcontent.

 One major plus for WordPress is the plethora of plugins available.
-While there are all manner of plugins available; when it comes to SEO our top picks are the ‘All in One SEO pack’ and the ‘Yoast’ plugin.
+While there are many plugins available; when it comes to SEO our top picks are the ‘All in One SEO pack’ and the ‘Yoast’ plugin.
 Both are extremely good but we feel that the Yoast plugin is perhaps better for the more experienced user.